shadeed/rtl-styling/posts/rtl-styling.md

 </p>

 ## Common Mistakes When Flipping to RTL
-There are some common mistakes that Non-Arabic speakers made and they are easy to spot.
+Non-Arabic speakers make some common mistakes that are easy to spot.

-### 1) Letter Spacing
+### 1. Letter-Spacing
-In English, it's common to add `letter-spacing` between letters of a word.
-It's also known as Tracking in typography.
+In English, it’s common to add `letter-spacing` to adjust the letters of a word.
+It’s also known as tracking in typography.
 Consider the following example for English content.
-It sounds normal.
+It looks normal.

 ![](../../img/letter-spacing.jpg)

-However, if the same `letter-spacing` were added to Arabic content, it will look weird.
+However, if the same `letter-spacing` style was added to Arabic content, it would look weird.
 Consider the following real-life example.

 ![](../../img/letter-spacing-rtl.jpg)

-Notice that in the content with `letter-spacing`, the word's letters look **disconnected**.
-That's wrong.
-Arabic letters are supposed to look connected and keeping the spacing will be against that.
-Make sure to do `letter-spacing: 0` when working on a multilingual layout.
+Notice that in the content with `letter-spacing`, each word’s letters look disconnected from each other.
+That’s not right.
+Arabic letters are supposed to look connected, and keeping the English `letter-spacing` works against that.
+Make sure to set `letter-spacing: 0` when working on a multilingual layout.

 <p class="codepen" data-height="397" data-theme-id="light" data-default-tab="result" data-user="shadeed" data-slug-hash="29b1428dac29ced513adc482b22e7372" style="height: 397px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="RTL Styling - Test 6">
   <span>See the Pen <a href="https://codepen.io/shadeed/pen/29b1428dac29ced513adc482b22e7372">